alextim/changesets-test/README.md

 # Changeset mono-repo

-it's only for testing purposes
+it's only for testing purposes.